 SEB dock/task bar

 - Show SEB dock: The SEB dock is displaying an icon for the SEB browser with controls for its open browser windows and a quit button, plus additional optional buttons and information widgets (see below and in the Exam pane for the back to start button).
 Clicking the SEB icon in the dock and holding the left mouse button down or a secondary (right mouse button) click displays a popup menu with all open browser windows, the main browser window is at the bottom.
 With this menu you can switch between open browser windows.

 - Dock height: SEB Dock height in points (pixel height x 2 on Retina HiDPI displays).
 In SEB for Windows display DPI settings are now also taken in account, in touch optimized mode task bar is scaled up in addition.

-- Show reload button: This button in the SEB task bar reloads the current web page.
-Shows warning if enabled in Browser settings tab.
+- Show reload button: This button reloads the current web page.
+Shows warning if enabled in the Browser pane.

 - Show time: Displays current time in SEB task bar: This is for example helpful if you decide to ban personal watches in exams (because of smartwatches).

 - Show keyboard layout (Win): Shows current keyboard layout and allows to switch to other keyboard layouts which have been enabled in Windows.